bencroker/templating-for-performance-in-craft-cms/README.md

 # Templating for Performance in Craft CMS

-A set of templates that demonstrate poor vs. good practices when outputting lists of entries in templates.
+A set of templates that demonstrate good vs. poor practices when outputting elements in templates.

 ## Requirements